Piotr Protasiewicz: Career

 Protasiewicz made his British league debut in 1998 for the King's Lynn Stars and would spend two seasons with the Peterborough Panthers and two seasons with the Ipswich Witches before a final season with Oxford Cheetahs in 2007.
 He won a second World Cup gold medal for Poland in the 2005.

-In total he rode in 12 Speedway Grand Prix series, the laste bing the 2010 Speedway Grand Prix.
-Protasiewicz won his third and fourth Speedway World Cup gold medals at the 2009 Speedway World Cup, 2011 Speedway World Cup.
+In total, Protasiewicz rode in 12 Speedway Grand Prix series, the laste bing the 2010 Speedway Grand Prix.
+He won his third and fourth Speedway World Cup gold medals at the 2009 Speedway World Cup, 2011 Speedway World Cup.

-He spent several seasons with Polonia Bydgoszcz before returning to his first club Zielona Góra.
+Protasiewicz spent several seasons with Polonia Bydgoszcz before returning to his first club Zielona Góra.
 In 2022, he started his 16th consecutive season with the club.

 Awards

-For his sport achievements, he received the Silver Cross of Merit in 2000.
+For his sport achievements, Protasiewicz received the Silver Cross of Merit in 2000.

 Personal life

-He married his girlfriend Katarzyna on 25 October 2002.
+Protasiewicz married his girlfriend Katarzyna on 25 October 2002.
 They have two children.
-His father, Paweł was speedway rider too.
+His father, Paweł was a speedway rider too.